Anchor Shackles: The $15 Insurance Policy

 What We Tested

-Shackles are generally available in two grades: Grade A and the stronger Grade B. In the 3/8-inch shackle size, Grade B shackles have a working load limit of two tons; the Grade A working load limit (WLL) is half of that.
+Shackles are generally available in two grades: Grade A and the stronger Grade B. In the 3/8-in. shackle size, Grade B shackles have a working load limit of two tons; the Grade A working load limit (WLL) is half of that.
 For this report, we focused on the higher-load Grade B shackles.
 There are a large number of established manufacturers of galvanized bow shackles, but we limited our evaluation to Peerless, Campbell, Crosby, and Canada Metals Pacific (CMP)/Titan as these are the established names in the industry.
 We did not look at cheap shackles of unknown origins, or those that bore the scent of counterfeiting, a known problem in this industry.

 Campbell is a part of Apex Tools and is another significant player in the anchor-chain industry.
 The company has a range of galvanized bow shackles ideal for anchor rode.

 Canada Metals Pacific is best known in the marine industry for its range of Martyr-brand sacrificial anodes and as licensee for the Rocna anchor.
 It also licenses the Vulcan anchor, and makes a range of anchor chain in China under their Titan brand.
-CMP has recently introduced a range of Titan shackles.
+CMP also introduced a range of Titan shackles.

 There are several other well-known international companies that supply the global market in lifting equipment and make shackles: Columbus MacKinnon, Gunnebo, Rud, Pewag, etc. These are reputable sources, but because of time constraints, and because these brands are not so widely marketed to boaters, we did not include them in this test.

 There are alternatives to shackles.
 Some regard hammerlock chain connectors as an option, but we have some concern about the abrasion and corrosion resistance of the very thin, high-tensile pin that holds the assembly together.
 Boats in New Zealand often use an Omega link.
-The Italian chain-maker Maggi now supplies a galvanized Omega link to be used with its high-tensile G70 chains, but we were not able to acquire one for testing.
+The Italian chain-maker Maggi supplies a galvanized Omega link to be used with its high-tensile G70 chains, but we were not able to acquire one for testing.

-As an experiment, we took some 6-millimeter G80 Omega connectors made in France by Van Beest and had them coated using the Armorgalv process (see PS March 2015 online).
+As an experiment, we took some 6-mm G80 Omega connectors made in France by Van Beest and had them coated using the Armorgalv process (see PS March 2015 online).
 These also were included in this test.
 Another option, again from the lifting industry, are G80 pear shackles.
 These are widely used in New Zealand, and we hope to test some in the future.

 Our investigation into alternative designs was prompted by a common question: How does one connect a smaller-diameter, higher-tensile chain (G70 is commonly cited) to an appropriately sized anchor without sacrificing strength at the shackle.
 For a number of reasons, we strongly prefer conventional G30 or G43 chain over G70.
 (See Looking into the High-test Myth, PS June 2014 online.)